 Sports and Activities

-- Restaurants of all kinds in Irvine and other cities in the OC
+- Restaurants of all kinds in Irvine and the OC.

-- Other active nightlife in nearby Newport Beach, Corona Del Mar, Laguna Beach, Huntington Beach, Orange
+- Active nightlife in nearby Newport Beach, Corona Del Mar, Laguna Beach, Huntington Beach.

 General Information about UCI